 - Does your character need to leave the good place to fight for it when it is threatened?

 - Is your character forced to leave his good place for a darker place?

-- Does your character overcome his False Mindset that is holding him back?
+- Does your character overcome his False Belief that is holding him back?

 - Is your character able to transform the world around him?

-Some ideas to help you home in on the right arc for your character—
+Some other questions to help you map out the arc for your character—

 - Pick the strongest arc that provides the reader with the least chance of predictability and the most enjoyment of your story.

 - Do your beginning and end create a circle that illustrates the character’s journey?

 - If your character had to face the Final Showdown at the beginning of your story, how would he handle things?